jkrauss/foodsight-backend/pipeline/data/1_trans/assumptions.md

 - Every file has a column 'index' that is it's unique identifier / key
 - there exists a file called 'current_sales_history.csv'
 - 'current_sales_history' contains a column called 'sales' that is the target
+- 'curent_sales_history' contains a column called 'product'
 - 'curent_sales_history' contains a column called 'store'
-- The composite key for 'current_sales_history' is date x sales x store - so exactly one row per (date, sales, store)
+- The composite key for 'current_sales_history' is date x sales x store x product - so exactly one row per (date, sales, store, product)
 - there exists a file called 'date_dimension.csv' with key 'date' - so exactly 1 row per date
 - date_dimension gets the entity-name 'days', 'current_sales_history' gets the entity-name 'sales
 - every other entity is named as it's filename (less the .csv)